snir1551/AIDevelopersZionet/README.md

 <summary>Task 1 – GitPlugin Chatbot with Semantic Kernel</summary>
 <br />

-## 1. This project fulfills Task 1: Develop a chatbot with ability to generate release notes using:
+## 1. Develop a chatbot with ability to generate release notes using:

 - Microsoft Semantic Kernel
 - LibGit2Sharp